 Hire counsel before offer submission.
 You gain leverage to insert buyer-favorable clauses, define document deadlines, and add holdbacks.
 Early engagement also lets your attorney prescreen title, HOA, and permit issues so your offer reflects real risk.

-What does a top-tier attorney cost for this type of deal?
+What does a top-tier real estate attorney cost for a luxury estate deal in Rancho Santa Fe?

-Does this advice apply to Del Mar and Carmel Valley too?
+Does this attorney advice apply to Del Mar and Carmel Valley luxury purchases too?

 Yes.
 In Del Mar, your attorney focuses more on coastal-zone overlays, view easements, and geotechnical conditions.
 In Carmel Valley, the emphasis often shifts to HOA rules, Mello-Roos, and newer construction permits.
 The same process and sequencing still apply.